“Black” Lyrics Meaning (Pearl Jam)

 Now the air I tasted and breathed has taken a turn

-But now, everything feels different—tainted by loss.
-Even something as natural as breathing is no longer the same.
-It suggests that love changed every part of life, and without it, even the simplest things feel wrong.
+But now everything feels different.
+Even breathing is no longer the same.
+It was a love that changed every part of his life, and without it, even the simplest things feel wrong.

 And all I taught her was everything